songpoemHQ/songpoem.github.io/_pages/index.md

       - Beautiful UI
       - easily move users to new system in batches
     image_path: /assets/images/marketplace-platform-abstract.png
-  - title: "Distributed System Development"
-    description: "Group of computers share load so that the system can cater more users."
-    points:
-      - A cluster of Nodes for Scaling.
-      - Same centre or distributed Geographically.
-    image_path: /assets/images/marketplace-platform-abstract.png
-    url: "/platform/legacy"
     alt: "Custom Software Development"
 platform_row:
   - title: "Marketplace Platform"